wangonya/cchat/README.md

 source .env
 ```

-If any of these are not filled out, the app will not run.
+If any of these are not filled, the app will not run.

 ![screenshot](https://i.ibb.co/XxbcVqG/2020-04-29-06-39.png)